SynteLang/SynteLang/README.md

 <a name="af"></a>
 ## Adding functions
 If you find yourself reusing the same chunk of code multiple times, it is possible to define a named function which will instantiate that chunk of code.
 To begin, type `[` followed by the new name.
 Then type the listing as normal and at the end type `]` (no operand) which will complete the function add, the listing will then be restarted blank.
-This function won't be saved on exit but may be used as you wish during the current session.
-To permanently save a function which you feel will be useful in future type `: fon` before exiting and it will be saved to the 'functions.json' file in the folder on exit from Syntə.
-To go back to ephemeral functions (useful for experimentation) type `: foff`.
+The function will be saved for future use.
+You can delete functions by removing them from the `functions.json` file.
 You may overwrite functions by typing in the same name.
 N.B.
-No signals are exported from inside functions except `tempo`, `pitch, and `grid`.
+No signals are exported from inside functions except `tempo`, `pitch, `sync` and `grid`.
 The ability to make functions like this makes the language *extensible*, which means you are able to extend the language beyond what is written in this document.
 One of the project aims is to build up a library of abstractions in this way to make performance easier for beginners.
 However there is a limit to this, as just typing 'music' and stopping there would be quite boring!
 An *abstraction* means wrapping up a bit of code into something simple to make it easier to use, for example the term 'global apartheid' is an abstraction of a system and history that involves many many processes, interconnections, organisations, trade-misinvoicing etc.